ANNO 1308

 Welcome to Bohus Fortress!

-One of Västra Götaland’s seven wonders and a popular destination, Bohus Fortress not only offers a unique history with magnificent architecture, here, you can also play, learn, eat and socialise in a genuine and culturally rich environment.
-Welcome!
+Named one of the seven wonders of Västra Götaland and a popular tourist destination.
+Bohus Fortress not only offers a unique history and magnificent architecture.
+Here you can play, learn, eat and socialize in a genuine and culturally rich environment.
+Welcome to discover the most powerful ruin in the Nordic region!

 Upcoming events